-The Department of Civil and Environmental Engineering offers three graduate degrees: Master of Science in Civil Engineering (M.S.C.E.), Master of Environmental Engineering (M.Env.E.) and Doctor of Philosophy (PhD) degrees with specialties in structural engineering and engineering mechanics, geotechnical and geoenvironmental engineering, environmental engineering, water resources engineering, wind engineering, and computational mechanics.
+The Department of Civil, Environmental, and Construction Engineering offers three graduate degrees: Master of Science in Civil Engineering (M.S.C.E.), Master of Environmental Engineering (M.Env.E.) and Doctor of Philosophy (PhD) degrees with specialties in structural engineering and engineering mechanics, geotechnical and geoenvironmental engineering, environmental engineering, water resources engineering, wind engineering, and computational mechanics.
 The department also offers a Graduate Certificate in Construction Engineering and Management.

 Doctoral studies consist of selected courses and independent research culminating in a dissertation (minimum 60 coursework hours plus 12 dissertation hours).
 Each student's degree plan is formulated through consultation with a faculty advisory committee.
 Applicants to the program must apply to one of the following doctoral tracks: